 For each case we take every item, multiply its current market price by its drop probability (using Valve's published rates: 79.92% Blue, 15.98% Purple, 3.20% Pink, 0.64% Red, 0.26% Gold), and add them up.
 That gives the expected value of a single opening.
 Divide that by the total cost (case price + $2.49 key) and you get the ROI percentage.

-So when a case shows 73.6% ROI, it means you're getting back about $3.66 in skins for every $4.97 you spend — on average, over many openings.
+So when a case shows 64.5% ROI, it means you're getting back about $5.24 in skins for every $8.12 you spend — on average, over many openings.
 One lucky knife pull can easily push a single session into profit, but the long-run average always trends toward the expected value.
-Prices refresh daily from major third-party marketplaces, so the numbers here stay current.
+These numbers reflect the latest price import baked into the site, so a new refresh can change the order.

 What Actually Drives a Case's ROI

 Three things matter more than anything else.
 First, the knife/glove pool — this is where most of the expected value lives, even though it's only 0.26% of drops.
 Cases with knives that have Doppler, Fade, or Marble Fade finishes tend to punch above their weight because those finishes hold their market value over time.
 Second, the Covert skins.
-A case with a single sought-after Covert (like the AWP Asiimov or M4A1-S Hyper Beast) gets a meaningful ROI boost from that 0.64% tier.
+A case with a single sought-after Covert gets a meaningful boost from that 0.64% tier.
 Third, the case price itself.
-A $1 case only needs to return $0.70 in average drops to hit 70% ROI.
-An $8 case needs to return $5.60 — a much higher bar.
+A cheap active-drop case only needs a modest dollar return to post a decent ROI, while an expensive collector case has to make back far more per opening just to stay competitive.

 That's why you often see cheap newer cases mixed in with expensive classics.
 Skinflow's guide goes into more detail on specific skin values if you want the collector's angle.